 The faculty consists of University of South Florida professors with many years of both clinical and teaching experience.
 The Certificate also uses experts from academic and research departments within the University and surrounding professional community.

 - Gary DuDell, PhD, LMHC, CAP, CRC

 Dr. DuDell has over thirty years of professional experience.
-He is a full-time Instructor in the Department of Rehabilitation and Mental Health Counseling.
+He is a full-time Instructor in the Rehabilitation and Mental Health Counseling Program.
 Along with his teaching responsibilities, Dr. DuDell coordinates field placement activities for Practicum and Intern students.
 He maintains a private practice and conducts workshops for mental health professionals and educators.
 Dr. DuDell has specifically focused on behavioral health concerns for over fifteen years.

 - John Bosworth, MA, LMHC

-Mr. Bosworth is an adjunct faculty member in the Department of Rehabilitation and Mental Health Counseling.
+Mr. Bosworth is an adjunct faculty member in the Rehabilitation and Mental Health Counseling Program.
 He is a psychotherapist affiliated with the Rational Living Foundation and maintains a private practice serving individuals and couples.
 He specializes in cognitive-behavioral approaches to stress management, anxiety, depression and the treatment of chronic pain conditions and provides community services at the Center for Inquiry in Tampa, FL.

 - Katurah Jenkins-Hall, PhD